-One of the first commissions I received when I went self employed back in 1984 was to do two original watercolours of the Tyne near the North Shields Fish Quay area for a leading North East businessman.
+One of the first commissions I received when I went self employed back in 1984 was to do two original watercolours.
+They were both of the Tyne near the North Shields Fish Quay area for a leading North East businessman.
 Over the years I’ve kept going back to the reference material I gathered back then to do fresh interpretations of the same scenes.
 My watercolour style and technique has changed over the years but it still ends up being a joy to tackle paintings of the Tyne which capture a bygone era.

 The use of counterchange for the masts, highlighted against the darker buildings, then dark against the wintery sky gives further added interest.
 The odd dot of red for the buoys brings extra sparkle to the painting.
-Achieving the orange and yellow clouds in a cool blue sky is always a challenge in watercolour as it’s easy for the colours to merge and become a dirty green, however I managed to pull it off.
+Achieving the orange and yellow clouds in a cool blue sky is always a challenge in watercolour.
+It’s easy for the colours to merge and become a dirty green, however I managed to pull it off.
 The original painting is currently on show at my Studio & Gallery in Ponteland.